FedDAF: Federated Domain Adaptation Using Model Functional Distance: Related Work

-KD3A applies knowledge distillation on the source models to measure their importance on the target domain and based on this calculates the aggregation weights of source model.
+Existing Federated Domain Adaptation (FDA) methods include KD3A \citep{Feng2021Unsupervised_DA}, FADA \citep{PengHZS2020fedadDA}, COPA \citep{WuG2021_fedDOMAIN}, FMTDA \citep{Yao2022_MUTI_TARGET}, FedGP \citep{Jiang2024FedGP}, etc. KD3A applies knowledge distillation on the source models to measure their importance on the target domain and, based on this, calculates the aggregation weights of the source model.
 FADA employs adversarial techniques to align representations learned across different nodes with the target node's data distribution.
 COPA uses a domain-invariant feature extractor and domain-specific classifiers.
 It optimizes local models for each domain, then aggregates feature extractors and classifiers to build a global model.
 FMTDA introduces a dual adaptation approach that divides the training framework into two parts: local adjustments on client devices and global adaptation on the server.

-Even all these FDA methods show promising performance to tackle domain divergence issue in FL, there is one major challenge with them, i.e. the requirement of ample amount of unlabeled data in the target domain, which is often impractical \cite{Jiang2024FedGP}.
+Even though all these FDA methods show promising performance in tackling the domain divergence issue in FL, there is one major challenge with them, i.e., the requirement of a large number of unlabeled target samples in the target domain, which is often impractical \citep{Jiang2024FedGP}.

 To address both the issues of limited target samples and domain divergence in FDA, FedGP is proposed.
 FedGP computes the average of the weighted averages of the target gradient update and the projection of the target gradient update onto each source gradient update, thereby incorporating source information into the target gradient update.
 For each source gradient update, the aggregation weight is computed by dividing the variance of the target client's intermediate gradient updates by the sum of this variance and the distance between the target and the source gradient updates.
+Since FedGP calculates the aggregation weight for the source client's gradient update by considering the distance between the target gradient update and the source gradient update, this aggregation does not effectively fuse information from source clients into the target gradient update based on the specific objective of the target client.
+This is crucial for adapting the source client's domain to the target client's interests.